allenai/medicat/README.md

 ### To download:

 Please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSdB6w2HHNtD-v6SJr3wFMQl8WxR-wigrfVJPvqI-RR50miI7w/viewform) for access.
+We will respond to your request within 48 hours.

 ### To cite: